Premier League: Manchester United defender Victor Lindelof undergoing tests after breathing problems in match

-Premier League: Manchester United's Victor Lindelof undergoing tests after breathing problems in match
+Premier League: Victor Lindelof breathing difficulties not Covid related, says Manchester United

-Manchester United said the Sweden international 'has recovered well' from the incident during the 1-0 win over Norwich on Saturday.
+United interim manager Ralf Rangnick said after the match the Sweden defender also had a higher heart rate than normal, prompting the decision to replace him.

-Manchester: Manchester United defender Victor Lindelof was undergoing “precautionary investigations” after suffering breathing difficulties during an English Premier League game, the club said Tuesday.
+Manchester: Manchester United defender Victor Lindelof is undergoing investigations into the cause of the breathing difficulties he suffered during Saturday's 1-0 win at Norwich, but it is not believed to be related to the coronavirus outbreak at the club.

-United said the Sweden international “has recovered well” from the incident during the 1-0 win over Norwich on Saturday.
-He had to be replaced in the second half.
+United interim manager Ralf Rangnick said after the match the Sweden defender also had a higher heart rate than normal, prompting the decision to replace him.

+In a statement on Tuesday, United said: "Victor is currently undergoing a series of precautionary investigations.
+He has recovered well from the episode he experienced in the match against Norwich.

-“All indications are that this is not linked to any COVID outbreak within the club,” United said in a short statement, hours after announcing that its league match against Brentford on Tuesday was postponed because some United players and staff returned positive tests for the coronavirus on Sunday.
+"All indications are that this is not linked to any Covid outbreak within the club."

-Lindelof has been wearing a heart monitor since Saturday’s match, his wife wrote on Monday in her widely read blog.

-“Everything seems to be OK as luck would have it and we are waiting for answers to the last tests that will end tomorrow (Tuesday),” Maja Nilsson Lindelof wrote.
+United's Premier League match away to Brentford, scheduled for Tuesday night, was postponed after a number of positive COVID-19 tests among players and staff led to the closure of their Carrington training complex on Monday.

+United's fixture in west London was the second Premier League game to fall to the virus in three days, after Tottenham Hotspur's match at Brighton on Sunday was called off.

 Read all the Latest News, Trending News, Cricket News, Bollywood News,